-Objective How Our Executive Compensation Program Achieves This Objective Providing a competitive compensation package that attracts, motivates and retains qualified and highly-skilled officers that are key to our long-term success We analyze compensation packages provided to the officers of other companies in our industry and with whom we compete for management level employees.
+Objective How Our Executive Compensation Program Achieves This Objective Providing a competitive compensation package that attracts, motivates and retains qualified and highly-skilled officers that are key to our long-term success We analyze compensation packages provided to the officers of other companies in our industry and with whom we compete for executive talent.
 Based on this analysis, we attempt to provide a base compensation package that is competitive with those companies.
-Rewarding individual performance by ensuring a meaningful link between our operational performance and the total compensation received by our officers We consider our overall financial performance and the performance of each individual when determining cash incentive awards, and did not pay annual cash bonus awards for fiscal 2018.
+Rewarding individual performance while ensuring a meaningful link between our operational performance and the total compensation received by our officers We consider our overall financial performance and the performance of each individual when determining cash incentive awards, and did not pay annual cash bonus awards for fiscal 2019.
 A meaningful portion of incentive compensation consists of long-term equity awards.
 Avoiding policies and practices that create risks that might have a material adverse effect on us We do not award multi-year guaranteed bonuses or disproportionate equity grants that provide unlimited upside with no downside.
-We do not utilize specific performance metrics in determining compensation, other than setting a minimum EBITDA performance goal for payout of our fiscal 2018 cash bonuses, which was not attained.
-Avoiding the creation of an environment that might cause undue pressure to meet specific financial goals We do not use specific prospective financial targets in determining compensation awards, other than setting a minimum EBITDA performance goal for payout of our fiscal 2018 cash bonuses, which was not attained.
+We do not utilize specific performance metrics in determining compensation, other than setting a minimum EBITDA performance goal for payout of our fiscal 2019 cash bonuses, which was not attained.
+Avoiding the creation of an environment that might cause undue pressure to meet specific financial goals We do not use specific prospective financial targets in determining compensation awards, other than setting a minimum EBITDA performance goal for payout of our fiscal 2019 cash bonuses, which was not attained.

-We do not engage in certain compensation practices, including the following: (1) the re-pricing of underwater stock options; (2) excessive perquisites; (3) liberal change in control provisions; or (4) tax gross-ups.
-During the fiscal year ended January 31, 2018, our financial results were better than in the previous two years.
-In addition, we generated positive cash flow from operating activities and maintained a strong and secure financial position.
-Despite the improved financial performance, there were no base salary increases for our Named Executive Officers and we did not pay annual cash bonuses for fiscal 2018.
+We do not engage in certain negative compensation practices, including the following: (1) the re-pricing of underwater stock options; (2) the provision of excessive perquisites; (3) the use of liberal change in control provisions; or (4) the provision of tax gross-ups.
+During the fiscal year ended January 31, 2019, our financial results were better than in the previous two years.
+Despite the improved financial performance, there were no base salary increases for our Named Executive Officers and we did not pay annual cash bonuses for fiscal 2019.

-We urge shareholders to read the "Executive Compensation" section of this proxy statement, which describes in more detail how our executive compensation policies and procedures operate and are designed to achieve our compensation objectives, and to review the Summary Compensation Table and other related compensation tables and narratives, which provide detailed information of the compensation of our Named Executive Officers for fiscal 2018.
+We urge shareholders to read the "Executive Compensation" section of this proxy statement, which describes in more detail how our executive compensation policies and procedures operate and are designed to achieve our compensation objectives, and to review the Summary Compensation Table and other related compensation tables and narratives, which provide detailed information regarding the compensation of our Named Executive Officers for fiscal 2019.
 The Compensation Committee and our Board believe that the policies and procedures articulated in the section titled "Executive Compensation" are effective in achieving our goals and that the compensation of our Named Executive Officers reported in this proxy statement has contributed to our long-term success.

-In accordance with Section 14A of the Exchange Act, and as a matter of good corporate governance, we are asking shareholders to adopt the following resolution at the 2018 Annual Meeting of Shareholders:
+In accordance with Section 14A of the Exchange Act, and as a matter of good corporate governance, we are asking shareholders to adopt the following resolution at the 2019 Annual Meeting of Shareholders:

-"RESOLVED, that the shareholders of Mitcham Industries, Inc. approve, on an advisory basis, the compensation of Mitcham Industries, Inc.'s Named Executive Officers as disclosed in Mitcham Industries, Inc.'s Proxy Statement for the 2018 Annual Meeting of Shareholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the tabular and narrative disclosure set forth in the section titled "Executive Compensation."
+"RESOLVED, that the shareholders of Mitcham Industries, Inc. approve, on an advisory basis, the compensation of Mitcham Industries, Inc.'s Named Executive Officers in Mitcham Industries, Inc.'s Proxy Statement for the 2019 Annual Meeting of Shareholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the tabular and narrative disclosure set forth in the section titled "Executive Compensation."